AmosNimos/change-directory-plus/change-directory-plus/readme.txt

 	 Create new file and directory
 	 Lunch application
 	 Delete files and directorys
-	 Open a terminal at a (selected directory) without closing cdp.
+	 (working) Open a terminal at a (selected directory) without closing cdp.
-	 Open the directory and file with the default gui file manager Vim keys (H,J,K,L)
+	 (working) Open the directory and file with the default gui file manager Vim keys (H,J,K,L)